 Architect The Project Architect, if such is designated by the Contract Documents.
 Attorney The City Attorney of, Idaho City The City of, County, Idaho, a municipal corporation existing under and by virtue of the laws of the State of Idaho.
 Action herein designated as taken by the City is to be considered the acts of the Council acting through the Mayor and Clerk.
 Clerk The duly appointed City Clerk of the City of, Idaho.
 Contract Documents These generally consist of the plans, specifications, agreement, performance bond, payment bond and proof of various types of insurance, including all modifications thereof incorporated in the documents before their execution.
-These are identified in the Contract Contractor The person, persons, firm, partnership, corporation or other entity contracting to do the work under these specifications.
-The term also includes the Contractor's agents or employees.
-Council The duly elected Council of the City of, Idaho.
-Engineer The City Engineer of, Idaho, resident engineers and inspectors acting under his/her orders; their authority being limited to the particular duties to which they are assigned.
-Subcontractor The person, persons, firm, corporation or other entity performing work under contract with the 'Contractor' but subject, in such performance, to all the requirements of the 'Contract Documents' insofar as they are pertinent.
-Bid/Proposal The written document which is required to be signed by the bidder and which contains the formal statement of price or prices to be paid by the City for the performance required.
+These are identified in the Contract.